Ready to make a difference in sustainable electronics?

 Long-term heavy-duty springs monitoring sensor

-Our focus shifts to developing products with extended operational lifespans, which serves as a counterbalance to their environmental footprint.
-To achieve this, we tackle challenges in materials, processes, and design sciences, while also recognizing the social implications of electronics products on society’s economy, regulations, and public perception.
+Our focus has shifted to developing products with extended operational lifespans, which serves as a counterbalance to their environmental footprint.
+To achieve this, we tackle challenges in materials, processes, wireless power transfer, battery recycling, and design sciences, while also recognizing the social implications of electronics products on society’s economy, regulations, and public perception.

 Transforming the mature and optimized electronic manufacturing industry while maintaining cost-effectiveness and competitiveness presents significant challenges.
 So far, only incremental changes have been considered and implemented due to the competitive environment.
 Although regulations like the Restriction of Hazardous Substances (RoHS) have driven some changes, radical transformations demand practical alternatives identified, evaluated, and implemented in an industrial context.